radiodan-archive/project/applications/archers_avoider/archers_avoider.markdown

 Dan set me up with his software ('Radiodan'), helpfully available from (git)[https://github.com/pixelblend/radiodan.git].
 We got it running on my Mac, and then set up the shrimping.it Arduino clone that Cefn helped us make attached to my machine via the USB port.
 Jasmine helped us wire up a button which sent a message over the serial port.
 So then all we had to do was create an interface between the serial port and Radiodan.

 Radiodan is a Ruby-wrapper around the MPD audio player.
-Dan wrote a small utility for it that makes it switch streams for a specified number of seconds if a specific file has been changed: it checks every second if that's the case.
+Dan wrote a small utility for it that makes it switch channel streams for a specified number of seconds if a specific file has been changed: it checks every second if that's the case.
 So the button just had to change the file.

 We tried a number of different ideas for interfacing with the Arduino clone.
 We tried (Noduino)[http://semu.github.io/noduino], but under time pressure I couldn't get it to work.
 Eventually Sean wrote some Ruby code that talked to the serial port via the Ruby serialport gem – you can see the code (here)[http://planb.nicecupoftea.org/2013/04/16/archers-avoider/] - most of the code and the time taken was handling 'bouncing' – a button push is actually quite a wobbly experience which needs to be translated into a binary one.